 The mobile application design diagram below is used to show a basic idea for what the mobile app will look like.
-The diagram shown in Figure 4 was purposely left simple, so that it can stand as an open canvas to which we could add additional aspects and features.
+The diagram shown in Figure 4 is purposely left simple, so that it can stand as an open canvas for where we can add additional aspects and features.
 With this being said, the core features this app will have is a login screen, notifications that will lead the user to a live stream, and a library of bird images showing pictures taken by the bird feeder.
-The idea for the notifications is that it will notify our phones when a bird has spent a substantial amount of time at the bird feeder so that a user is able to bird watch in real time from the comfort of their living space, in addition to being able to view a library of all the captured images.
+The idea for the notifications is that it will notify our phones when a bird has spent a substantial amount of time at the bird feeder so that a user is able to bird watch in real time anywhere with an internet connection, in addition to being able to view a library of all the captured images.
 All in all, the design aims to be simplistic and easy to use, while providing a well rounded app that lets you interact and keep up with any notifications (such as low food) to allow you to feel connected and up to date on the status of the bird feeder.

-Figure 4 - Mobile application initial design diagram
+Figure 4 - Mobile Application initial design diagram